Trek the Indian Himalayas

 Train Ride

 After breakfast, it's time to head down the from the mountains and back towards the hustle and bustle of Delhi.
 You'll first drive to Haridwar, a significant pilgrimage site for Hindus, revered as the place the Ganges emerges from the Himalayan foothills.
 Thousands of worshippers are drawn to its riverbank Ghats to perform ceremonies and attend festivals throughout the year.
 It serves as an ideal end-point to your Himalayan adventure, having explored spiritual sites and overcome physical challenges journeying through this compelling region.
-It's then time to head to Haridwar railway station for the Shatabdi Express train back to Delhi (a four and a half-hour journey in the Air Conditioned Chair carriage).
+It's then time to head to Haridwar railway station for the Shatabdi Express train back to Delhi (a 4.5-hour journey in the Air Conditioned Chair carriage).
 Arrive late evening and check in to your hotel.

 Day 11